World Faiths

 Following the guidance of the Bishops

-The Bishops of England and Wales ask Catholic schools to help pupils understand the religion of their neighbours and experience something of their religious life and culture.
+The Bishops of England and Wales ask Catholic schools to help pupils understand the religion of their neighbours and to experience something of their religious life and culture.
+Teaching about world religions is therefore not an add on to our curriculum but an important part of Religious Education.
+Within Branch 6: Dialogue and Encounter, pupils are encouraged to engage with the lived experience of faith through discussion, reflection and respectful questioning.

 Welcoming families of all faiths